Tradition vs. Truth Scott Pauley

 • Tradition is not necessarily the same thing as truth.
 Just because others have done it, just because you have done it for a long time, just because others expect it, doesn’t mean that it is based on truth.

 • Tradition can be helpful.
-Many people who rejects all tradition do so without ever stopping to learn what truth was behind that tradition.
-Before you reject a tradition find out where it began.
+Many people who reject all tradition do so without ever stopping to learn what truth was behind that tradition.
+Before you reject a tradition, find out where it began.
 Is there a Scriptural foundation for it?
-Remember that just because something is not expressly forbidden in Scripture does not mean it is best for a believer.
+Remember that just because something is not expressly forbidden in Scripture does not mean it is best for a believer (1 Corinthians 6:12).

 • Tradition must be measured by truth.
 The issue is not should we have tradition, but rather are the traditions rooted in truth.
 Traditions can change.
 Truth never does.
 Traditions belong to men, but truth belongs to God.
 Find His truth and measure every tradition by God’s unchanging standard.